Jerome3590/Using-Artificial-Intelligence-Techniques-to-Match-Patients-with-Their-Best-Clinical-Trial-Options/README.md

     * Develop novel algorithms for finding the most suitable matches between patients and clinical trials.
 3. Visualization/human computer interaction
     * Develop visualization and/or human-computer interaction solutions to enable medical providers to effectively leverage the data for clinical decision support.

+Initial Plan of Attack
+1. Data Understanding and Discovery.
+Input data is categorical for patient features.
+Target variable is binary classification - in or out of clinical trial.
+2. Perform initial statistical analysis.
+3. Develop initial system dynamics causal model for what may be driving a successful clinical trial.
+4. From statistical analysis and initial system dynamics model - develop any grouping features and/or initial network architecture.
+5. Use catboost to determine clinical feature importance.
+6. Implement intial feed forward deep learning network based on catboost, initial statistical analysis, and system dynamics causal diagram.
+7. Produce final ensemble model with catboost and feed forward deep learning network.
+8. Report results.